defold/defold/README_BUILD.md

     $ ./scripts/build.py install_ext --platform=... --package-path=...

 It is important that you provide the `--platform` option to let the `install_ext` command know which platform you intend to build for (the target platform).
-If you do not provide a platform the command will default to the host platform.
 When the `install_ext` command has finished you will find the external packages and downloaded SDKs in `./tmp/dynamo_home/ext`.

-IMPORTANT!
+**IMPORTANT!**
 You need to rerun this command whenever you switch target platform, as different packages and SDKs are installed.

 #### Installing packages
 The command starts by installing external packages, mostly pre-built libraries for each supported platform, found in the `./packages` folder.
 External packages are things such as Bullet, Protocol Buffers (a.k.a. protobuf), WebP and c-ares.
 This step also installs some Python dependencies such as `requests`, `boto` and `Pygments`.